Social Media Tips and Trends

 If you must have a headline over 50 characters long, the “danger” limit to keep in mind is 80 characters.
 Of the one million most retweeted articles, only 12% had 80 or more characters in their headline.

-4. How to Create Resonating Content for Pinterest
+Create Viral Content for Pinterest

 If you’re a food publisher and you’re not focusing on Pinterest, you’re missing out.
 Food content is the #1 most pinned category on Pinterest.
 But there definitely are other types of content popular with Pinterest users.
 Here are the rankings of what is pinned the most often on Pinterest: